 Upon arrival in Denmark, representatives from the Danish Immigration Service and the receiving municipality in Denmark meet the resettled refugees at the airport.

 13.3 Orientation and Financial Assistance

-Refugees resettled to Denmark must participate in a 3-year mandatory introduction programme, whose main objective is to ensure integration of newcomers into the Danish society.
+Refugees resettled to Denmark are offered to participate in a 3-year integration programme, whose main objective is to ensure integration of newcomers into the Danish society.